trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 13 - Auto-Updating Documentation/README.md

 “Updated replica count from 2 to 4.
 Changed image tag from v1.2.0 to v1.3.0.”
 This gets appended to the changelog and shared with product teams.

+## Where Was AI Used? 🤖

+- **AI Used:**
+  LLM (Llama2 via Ollama) was used to automatically summarize infrastructure diffs (Helm/Terraform) into human-readable changelog entries.
+  Python orchestrates the workflow and sends diffs to the LLM for documentation generation.

+**AI Technologies Used:**
+- Llama2 (LLM, via Ollama for summarization)
+- Python (diff extraction, orchestration)

 ## References 📖
 - [Ollama](https://ollama.com/)
 - [LLaMA 2](https://ai.meta.com/llama/)